10 Roles of Entrepreneurship in Economic Development MBA Notes [That Effective]

 Roles of Entrepreneurship in Economic Development MBA Notes, Entrepreneurship has been identified by many economists as an important force in the process of industrialization in particular and economic development in general.
 Economic development essentially means a change. but at the same time, it is very difficult to define precise economic development.

 should be realized that the term economic development does not express the idea of the total development of society.
 It focuses on only one aspect.
 And a dimension of general development.
 Economic development can be defined as a step towards even more efficient and differentiated ways of supplying people with requirements for survival and improvement.
-10 Roles of Entrepreneurship in Economic Development MBA Notes [That Effective]
+10 Roles of Entrepreneurship in Economic Development MBA Notes.

 The entrepreneur is the key to the creation of new enterprises.
 Activate the economy and rejuvenate established enterprises that make up the economic structure.
 Entrepreneurs initiate and sustain the process of economic development in the following 10 ways: